Pandoa/FirebaseFeatures/docs/support.md

         ```bash
         adb logcat
         ```
-        5. Save the ouptut in a file and link it to your email when contacting us.
+        5. After that, make the bug happen.
-    After that, crash or make the bug happens.
+        6. Save the ouptut in a file and link it to your email when contacting us.
     - **iOS**: You can get the device's logs with the following steps:
         1. Open XCode go to `Window` > `Devices and Simulators`.
         2. Select your device in the left and click Open Console.